NexPlayer/Android-SDK/advanced.md

 when error occurs, and if OnErrorListener is registered on NexVideoView, an onError event will be called.

-> **Note** To change the setting value ofNexvideoView,setSettingsshould be called before calling this method.
+> **Note** To change the setting value of NexvideoView, setSettings should be called before calling this method.

 **Parameters**